WP: Los Angeles Philharmonic; Los Angeles, 02.05.2021

 Born in South Korea in 1983, Donghoon Shin

-lives in London, where he is pursuing a PhD in composition under the supervision of Sir George Benjamin at the King’s College.
-He studied composition at Seoul National University with Sukhi Kang and Uzong Choe, and with Julian Anderson at the Guildhall School of Music & Drama.
-He also privately studied with Unsuk Chin.
+lives in London, where he is pursuing a PhD in composition under the supervision of Sir George Benjamin at King’s College London.
+He studied composition at Seoul National University with Sukhi Kang and Uzong Choe, and with Julian Anderson at Guildhall School of Music & Drama.
+He has been mentored by Unsuk Chin and Peter Eötvös.

-In 2019, Donghoon Shin has been selected as laureate of ricordilab, Ricordi Berlin’s international program to promote young composers.
+In 2019, Donghoon Shin was selected as a laureate of ricordilab, Ricordi Berlin’s international program to promote young composers.

 More about ricordilab